williamgilpin/howto/howto_pypi.md

 ## Updating a PyPi package

+This is really only necessary when the actual package changes, you can mess with the demos and README on GitHub all you want because that's not stored on PyPI

 + Update the code
 + Update setup.py and increment the version number
 + Push to Github